 On the other hand, if you’re requesting the deletion of a portion of work, that’s a deductive change order.
 Unlike the additive change order, a deductive change will more likely result in a reduction of costs and could even shave some time off the project schedule.

-Example of a Change Order Form Template
+Change Order Template

 ProjectManager has a library of blog posts and tutorial videos that focus on every aspect of project management, including dozens of free project management templates, including our change order form template.

-Our change order form template has space to capture internal information about the owner and the project, as well as what opportunities can be made from taking on the change.
+Our change order form template has space to capture internal information about the owner and the project, as well as what opportunities can be made by taking on the change.
 There’s also space to explain what the change is and how it’ll impact the project.

 Further on, there’s space to collect the specifics, such as details of the change and how costs will be impacted.
 The bottom of the form has a signature and date line for when the change is either approved or denied.
 Plus, it’s customizable to suit your specific needs.